nrusanov/playwright-ts-bdd-website-testing/README.md

 ## Reporting

-Currently the project saves only HTML report for the run in test-results directtory.
+Currently the project saves only HTML report for the run in test-results directory.
 To open the report navigate to the directory on your machine and open cucumber-report.html file in your browser.